Ade Ogundeji

-Adetokunbo Ogundeji (born October 9, 1998) is an American football outside linebacker for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Notre Dame.
+Adetokunbo Ademola Ogundeji (born October 9, 1998) is an American professional football linebacker.
+He played college football for the Notre Dame Fighting Irish.

-Early life and high school
+Early life

 Ogundeji grew up in West Bloomfield, Michigan.
 He did not play football until his freshman year at Walled Lake Central High School.
 He originally committed to play at Western Michigan.
 As a junior, he had 68 tackles, nine sacks, 17 pass breakups and four fumble recoveries and ultimately de-committed from Western Michigan after being more heavily recruited.
 Ogundeji ultimately signed to play at Notre Dame.
 His senior season was cut short due to a knee injury.

 College career

-Ogundeji spent his freshman season on the scout team and did not appear in any games and played sparingly as a sophomore.
-He started to receive significant playing time in his junior season and finished the year with 25 total tackles, three tackles for loss, 1.5 sacks and two forced fumbles.
-As a senior, Ogundeji had 34 tackles, seven tackles for loss, 4.5 sacks, three forced fumbles and one fumble recovery after playing in all 13 of the Fighting Irish's games.
-Ogundeji opted to return for a fifth season after his senior year.
+Ogundeji played college football for the Notre Dame Fighting Irish from 2016 to 2020.
+He spent his freshman season on the scout team and did not appear in any games and played sparingly as a sophomore.
+He started to receive significant playing time as a junior during the 2018 season and finished the year with 25 total tackles, three tackles for loss, 1.5 sacks and two forced fumbles.
+As a senior in 2019, Ogundeji had 34 tackles, seven tackles for loss, 4.5 sacks, three forced fumbles and one fumble recovery after playing in all 13 of the Fighting Irish's games.
+On September 28, 2019, Ogundeji returned a fumble for a touchdown against Virginia.
+Ogundeji opted to return for a fifth season in 2020.
 He had seven sacks in his final season.